oliviawestmacottssw/SSW.Rules.Content/rules/do-you-tell-people-how-to-get-involved-with-your-project/rule.md

 The key to building a great open source project is to build a great community around your project.

-To do this it is essential that potential contributors can find out how to get involved.
+To do this it is essential that potential contributors can find out how to get involved.​

-It is a common pattern for open source projects to contain a CONTRIBUTING.md markdown file that supplies information on how to get involved.
+​​It is a common pattern for open source projects to contain a CONTRIBUTING.md markdown file that supplies information on how to get involved.​​

 [[goodExample]]
 | ![ Good Example - The Microsoft ASP.NET and Azure teams both do a great job of providing documentation on how to start contributing](getinvolved1.png)